-However, if there are two RCA line inputs then one will be usually be labeled LFE or mono.
+However, if there are two RCA line inputs, then one will usually be labeled LFE or mono.
 This is the one to use for a single subwoofer output on an AV receiver.

 Connect two RCA interconnects from the stereo pre-out of the amplifier or preamplifier – to the left and right inputs on the subwoofer.

-In this case, you won’t have any bass management from the amplifier and so will get the full range audio signal.
+In this case, you won’t have any bass management from the amplifier, so you will get the full-range audio signal.

-Therefore, you would enable the onboard line-level filter on the subwoofer to balance the sound with your main speakers.
+Therefore, enable the onboard line-level filter on the subwoofer to balance the sound with your main speakers.

-Remember, when you use the subwoofer’s high-level input, you are receiving the full frequency range audio signal from your amplifier.
+Remember, when you use the subwoofer’s high-level input, you receive the amplifier’s full frequency range audio signal.

 So, you need to feed the complete audio signal from the amplifier’s speaker connections into the speakers – and the subwoofer.

 I have seen a couple of different ways of doing this.
-Always consult the manual of your subwoofer in case it is different from the methods I describe here.
+Always consult your subwoofer’s manual in case it differs from the methods I describe here.

-A common high-level connection type is speaker wire connectors on the rear of the subwoofer.
+A common high-level connection type is speaker wire connectors on the subwoofer’s rear.

-An excellent subwoofer that has this type of connection is the SVS SB-1000:
+An excellent subwoofer that has this type of connection is the SVS SB-1000 Pro:

 You can see the high-level inputs on the rear of the SB-1000 here:

-If we take close look at the back, you can see the speaker wire connections.
-These are the same type of connections that you will find on many Hi-Fi speakers.
+Looking closely at the back, you can see the speaker wire connections.
+These are the same type of connections that you will find on many hi-fi speakers.

-You would connect this by taking two pairs of speaker wire from the rear of your amplifier.
+You connect this by running two sets of speaker wires from the rear of your amplifier.

-One pair will connect to your speakers in the usual way.
-The other pair will connect to the back of the subwoofer.
+One set will connect to the terminals of your left and right speakers in the usual way, while the other wires will connect to the subwoofer.

 The other end has three bare wires that connect to the speaker terminals on your amplifier.
 This might be an AV receiver, stereo amplifier or preamplifier.